 Skeletal dysplasias are a heterogeneous group of mostly monogenic disorders with various skeletal abnormalities.
 We have studied clinical characteristics and the underlying genetic defects in several conditions.
 Some skeletal dysplasias, including cartilage-hair hypoplasia (CHH), Shwachman-Diamond syndrome and CRMCC, associate with immune deficiency and can be used as models to explore the crosstalk between the immune system and the skeleton.
 We presently recruite patients with CHH to our studies on immune functions and anemia.
 In several skeletal dysplasias the underlying cause is unknown and our research aims to identify the disease-causing gene defect and molecular pathology in these disorders.

-According to our previous studies vitamin D deficiency is common in pregnant women, infants, school children, and in children with chronic illness or frequent fractures.
+A decade ago, vitamin D deficiency was common in pregnant women, infants, school children, and in children with chronic illness or frequent fractures.
 Vitamin D deficiency was associated with low bone mineral density (BMD), as measured by bone densitometry or peripheral quantitative CT (pQCT), even in newborns, and with unfavorable bone histology.
 However, based on our recent studies, vitamin D status has improved and is generally sufficient in pregnant women and newborns.
 This is mainly due to increased vitamin D food fortification, updated vitamin D recommendations and public awareness.
 We have carried out three vitamin D intervention studies.
-These have provided pilot data for our ongoing large-scale vitamin D intervention in infants study (VIDI).
+These studies provided pilot data for our large-scale vitamin D intervention in infants study (VIDI).
 VIDI 6 years follow-up study is ongoing, and in near future we will understand more about the impact of vitamin D in early childhood to later health outcomes.